scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable.md

 ![Illustration of foldLeft and foldRight](src/pages/foldable-traverse/fold.pdf+svg){#fig:foldable-traverse:fold}

-`foldLeft` and `foldRight` are equivalent if our binary operation is commutative.
+`foldLeft` and `foldRight` are equivalent if our binary operation is associative.
 For example, we can sum a `List[Int]` by folding in either direction, using `0` as our accumulator and addition as our operation: